 The key differences are:

-To understand how DNS filtering works, it’s important to understand how DNS is used when visiting a website.
+To understand how DNS filters work, it’s important to understand how DNS is used when visiting a website.
 The human-readable URLs that we type into major web browsers are moreso there for our convenience; the process of connecting to a website actually resolves to an IP address that is associated with a web server that hosts the desired domain.

 When we seek access to a website, the DNS is used to locate the server where the domain’s website is located.
 A DNS filter blocks access to websites by intercepting the initial DNS query.